A distributed ADMM-like method for resource sharing over time-varying networks: A Distributed Algorithm for Time-varying Network Topology

 We define a \emph{communication round} as an operation over $\cG^t$ such that every node simultaneously sends and receives data to and from its neighboring nodes according to Assumption~\ref{assump:communication_general} -- the details of this operation will be discussed shortly.
 We assume that communication among neighbors occurs \emph{instantaneously}, and nodes operate \emph{synchronously}; and we further assume that for each iteration $k\geq 0$, there exists an approximate averaging operator $\cR^k(\cdot)$ which can be computed in a decentralized fashion and approximates $\mathcal{P}_{\Ct}(\cdot)$ with decreasing approximation error in $k$. \begin{assumption} Given a time-varying network $\{\cG^t\}_{t\in\reals_+}$ such that $\cG^t=(\cN,\cE^t)$ for $t\geq 0$, suppose that there is a global clock known to all $i\in\cN$.
-Assume that the local operations in \eqref{eq:pock-pd-3-xi} and \eqref{eq:pock-pd-3-y} can be completed between two ticks of the clock for all $i\in\cN$ and $k\geq 1$, and every time the clock ticks a communication round with instantaneous messaging between neighboring nodes takes place subject to Assumption~\ref{assump:communication_general}.
+Assume that the local operations in \eqref{eq:pock-pd-3-xi} and \eqref{eq:pock-pd-3-y} can be completed between two tics of the clock for all $i\in\cN$ and $k\geq 1$, and every time the clock ticks a communication round with instantaneous messaging between neighboring nodes takes place subject to Assumption~\ref{assump:communication_general}.
 Suppose that for each $k\geq 0$ there exists $\cR^k(\cdot)=[\cR_i^k(\cdot)]_{i\in\cN}$ such that $\cR_i^k(\cdot)$ can be computed with local information available to node $i\in\cN$ and decentralized computation of $\cR^k$ requires $q_k$ communication rounds.
-Furthermore, we assume that there exist $\Gamma>0$ and $\alpha\in (0,1)$ such that for all $k\geq 0$, $\cR^k$ satisfies { } \end{assumption}

-The unit time is defined to be the length of the interval between two ticks of the clock.
-The assumption that every node $i\in\cN$ can finish its $\xi_i$ and $y_i$ updates in one unit time is mainly for the sake of notational simplicity.
+Furthermore, we assume that there exist \nv{$\Gamma>0$} and $\alpha\in (0,1)$ such that \nv{$N\Gamma\geq 1$} and for all $k\geq 0$, $\cR^k$ satisfies \end{assumption} The ``unit time" is defined to be the length of the interval between two tics of the clock.
+The assumption that every node $i\in\cN$ can finish its $\xi_i$ and $y_i$ updates in one unit time is mainly for the sake of notational simplicity throughout the analysis.
 All of our results still hold as long as there exists a uniform bound $\Delta\in\mathbb{Z}_+$ such that the local operations in \eqref{eq:pock-pd-3-xi} and \eqref{eq:pock-pd-3-y} can be completed in $\Delta$ unit time for all $i\in\cN$ and $k\geq 1$.
 In the rest, we assume that $\Delta=1$ as in Assumption~\ref{assump:approximate-average}.